Congestion During Pregnancy: Why It Happens & How to Resolve It

-by Kirsten White, BSN, RN
+by Kirsten White

 Share

-But being pregnant can also cause symptoms that seem completely unrelated to pregnancy.
-Symptoms like skin discoloration, cravings for non-food items, and nosebleeds do not make as much obvious or logical sense, but they are also all related to pregnancy.
-One of these weird pregnancy symptoms is nasal congestion, which is common, despite many women being surprised when they experience it.
+Many common pregnancy symptoms are well-known.
+For instance, pregnant women may be disappointed when they have first-trimester morning sickness, but it surprises few when it happens.
+Pregnancy is full of uncomfortable and frustrating yet understandable symptoms like pelvic pain and pressure, nausea, stretch marks, and fatigue.12 But being pregnant can also cause symptoms that seem completely unrelated to pregnancy.
+Symptoms like skin discoloration, cravings for non-food items, and nosebleeds do not make as much obvious or logical sense, but they are also related to pregnancy.13,14 One of the weird symptoms you can have during pregnancy is nasal congestion, which is common despite many women being surprised when they experience it.11

 Besides being uncomfortable and potentially impacting your sleep, severe and prolonged congestion during pregnancy risks decreasing the oxygen supply to the fetus.
-Here we will examine why pregnancy congestion happens, how common it is, and some natural remedies you can try to relieve it.1
+Here, we will examine why pregnancy congestion happens, how common it is, and some natural remedies you can try to relieve it.1

 What Causes Congestion During Pregnancy?

-During pregnancy, the amount of blood circulating in your body increases to supply the fetus and placenta with the necessary nutrients.
+• Fluid and blood volume: During pregnancy, the amount of blood circulating in your body increases to supply the fetus and placenta with the necessary nutrients.
 This increased blood volume reaches the mucus membranes of your respiratory tract and nasal passages, which can cause congestion.2

-One study found that increased body mass index significantly impacted whether a mom will experience congestion during pregnancy.1
+• Body mass index: One study found that increased body mass index significantly impacted whether a mom will experience congestion during pregnancy.1

-First-time moms are less likely to experience pregnancy congestion than second-time moms (or third-plus!)1
+• Parity: First-time moms are less likely to experience pregnancy congestion than second-time moms (or third-plus!)1

-How Common is Congestion During Pregnancy?
+How Common Is Congestion During Pregnancy?

 Remedies for Congestion During Pregnancy

-There are several natural ways you can try to help resolve congestion during your pregnancy.
+There are several natural ways you can try to help resolve congestion during your pregnancy:

-Nasal Irrigation
+Try Nasal Irrigation

 Rinsing your nasal passages with salt water using either a neti pot or a prepackaged aerosolized nasal mist can help decrease pregnancy congestion.
 These rinses work by rinsing mucus and debris from the sinuses.
-The salt in these solutions also draws excess fluid out of the mucus membranes in the nose, therefore decreasing swelling and congestion.5
+The salt in these solutions also draws excess fluid out of the mucus membranes in the nose, decreasing swelling and congestion.5 If you make a saltwater solution, use distilled water or boiled and cooled tap water.
+Otherwise, you risk introducing new germs from unpurified water into your sinuses.

 Buy Here